 However, space between gate lines is limited.
-Each agent takes different time to finish the first security check.
+Each agent takes different timen to finish the first security check.
 In the simulation, there are more agents who do not carry bag, it could lead to certain situation: because the majority of agents don’t take too much time on the first checking gate; the checking time of the second checking gates is longer; the space between first gate line and second gate line will be quickly full.
 Once the room between gate lines is full, agents will wait until there has room to move forward.

 8.3 Re-consider Behavior

 Once agents enter the scene, each agent is assigned a value to represents its anxiety level.
-From real-life video we record, we find out some of people will switch to other waiting line if they have a better option.
+From real-life video we recorded, we found out some of people will switch to other waiting line if they have a better option.
 However, instead of switching to the other shorter line, they are more willing to stay in their own line.
 Thus, in order to simulate this interesting condition, we will let agents have anxiety.
 The anxiety degree determines agent’s line switch decision.

-Assigning anxiety level to agents are not enough to simulate the reconsider behavior, we also have anxiety monitor to adjust the anxiety degree based on the waiting lines conditions.
+Assigning anxiety level to agents are not enough to simulate the considered behavior—we also have ananxiety monitor to adjust the anxiety degree based on the waiting lines conditions.
 Agents in higher anxiety are more likely to change line, agents in low anxiety are more willing to stay at its original line.
 In the simulation, each agent will have certain levels of anxiety degree.

-Anxiety degree updates in certain internal: (1) agent queues up in waiting line.
-(2) agent check the length waiting line of left and right side of current line.
+Anxiety degree updates in certain internal conditions: (1) the agent queues up in waiting line.
+(2) the agent checks the length waiting line of left and right side of current line.
 (3) based on the difference between the current line and other line, anxiety degree is correspondingly updated.
-(4) if agent is satisfied with its length of waiting line, agent’s anxiety degree will decrease or remain still.
-If agent is not satisfied with the length of its waiting line, agent will increase the anxiety degree.
+(4) if the agent is satisfied with its length of waiting line, the agent’s anxiety degree will decrease or remain still.
+If the agent is not satisfied with the length of its waiting line, agent will increase the anxiety degree.

-Once agent’s anxiety degree reaches the maximum value and have a shorter line on left or right side.
+Once the agent’s anxiety degree reaches the maximum value and have a shorter line on left or right side.
 Agent will leave its current waiting line and move to the new line.
-For individual agent, it will move by itself.
+For an individual agent, it will move by itself.
 For pair agents, both agents will leave and move together.
 After queuing up in the new line, all agents’ anxiety will set the lowest degree.

 9 Evaluation